School Offices: Junior: 0161 740 4696Infants: 0161 205 7131

 • Monitor and assess progress in RE using the diocesan assessment framework, ensuring that all pupils are supported and challenged appropriately.

-• Promote cross-curricular links and whole-school themes that reinforce Gospel values and a Catholic worldview.
+• Promote cross-curricular links and whole-school themes that reinforce Gospel values, Catholic Social Teaching and a Catholic worldview.

 RED Implementation: